 Housing Allowance Spreadsheet Instructions

-This Housing Allowance spreadsheet is pretty well set to use.
+This Housing Allowance workbook is pretty well set to use.
 You may want to make some changes to fit your situation better.
 Instructions for modifying and using this spreadsheet are listed below.

 With claiming housing allowance exclusion, meticulous recordkeeping is an absolute necessity!
 You can use this housing allowance spreadsheet to keep track of the date, description of the housing expense, how it was paid, and amount.